Blog

 The discussion highlighted the need for medical labs to adopt a proactive approach as they transition to value-based care.

-The panelists emphasized that labs need to be more than just passive providers of test results; they need to be active participants in the healthcare journey, helping to drive patient care and outcomes.
+The panelists emphasized that labs must be more than just passive providers of test results; they must be active participants in the healthcare journey, helping to drive patient care and outcomes.

 The success of this transition, they emphasized, hinges on labs stepping out of their traditional roles and taking an active role in patient care.